The Intersection of Engineering, Business, and Policy

 **curriculum varies with the online/hybrid format

-Students interested in the Master of Science in Energy Systems degree program may apply to one of two paths, depending on their background.
-Upon successful completion of either path, students will earn a Master of Science in Energy Systems.
+Students interested in the Master of Science in Energy Systems degree program may apply to one of two programs, depending on their background.
+Upon successful completion of either program, students will earn a Master of Science in Energy Systems.

-Students with a Bachelor’s degree in engineering may apply to the 32 credit Master of Science in Energy Systems path.
+Students with a Bachelor’s degree in engineering may apply to the 32 credit Master of Science in Energy Systems.

-Students with a non-STEM background (such as English, Sociology, Business, etc.) may apply to the 40 credit Master of Science in Energy Systems – Academic Link path.
-Students take two Academic Link core courses that will provide students with an introduction to the fundamentals of thermodynamics and math that are necessary to be successful in the energy system program.
+Students with first-year calculus, physics and chemistry in their undergrad studies, but no prior exposure to thermos-sciences may apply to the 40 credit Master of Science in Energy Systems – Academic Link program.
+Students take two Academic Link core courses that will provide them with an introduction to the fundamentals of thermodynamics and math that are necessary to be successful in the energy systems program.

-Both paths of the Master of Science in Energy Systems are available at our Boston campus and with online completion options.
+Both the Master of Science in Energy Systems and Academic Link programs are available at our Boston campus and with online completion options.

 - Study on your own schedule, accompanied by clear guidance from your instructor.